 Self-Driving Monument Valley’s Scenic Loop

 The scenic loop road itself is far from a smooth ride.
-Dirt, holes, rocks and dust are the components that make up the 17 mile loop.
+Dirt, holes, rocks, and dust are the components that make up the seventeen-mile loop.
 It’s a bumpy ride to say the least.

-Visitors CAN drive the scenic loop themselves.
-Meaning, you can visit Monument Valley without a Navajo Guide.
+Visitors can drive the scenic loop themselves, meaning that you can visit Monument Valley without a Navajo Guide.

-However, RV’s, motorcycles, low-riding vehicles and hiking/walking are not allowed on the loop.
-If you are in one of these vehicles, you will need to book a Monument Valley Jeep Tour to experience the sites on the loop.
+However, RV’s, motorcycles, low-riding vehicles, and hiking/walking are not allowed on the loop.
+If you are in one of these vehicles or on foot, you will need to book a Monument Valley Jeep Tour to experience the sites on the loop.

 Below are a few general tidbits that will be helpful to know as you are planning your loop drive.

-- Wondering how long it will take to drive through Monument Valley?
-You can expect to spend 2-3 hours exploring the 11 buttes and viewpoints
+- You can expect to spend two to three hours exploring the eleven buttes and viewpoints.

 Hike The Wildcat Trail